PanosEconomou/notes/Categories/Categories.md

 A\times_O A \coloneqq \{\langle f,g\rangle \mid f,g \in A \text{ such that } \text{dom\,} f = \text{cod\,}g\}
 $$

-we call these pairs composable.
+if we call these pairs composable.

 We are now ready to define a category.